serkankazak/tplink-tapo-camera/README.md

 install it and run msys2

-#### if you are on mac, open terminal
+#### if you are on mac

-copy followings and paste (right click then paste) and press enter and wait
+open terminal then copy followings and paste (right click then paste) and press enter and wait

 ```
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"